dehydration pictures

 Effects of Dehydration

-The effects of dehydration begin with thirst and progress to more alarming symptoms as the need for water becomes more intense.
+The effects of dehydration begin with thirst and progress to more alarming effects as the need for water becomes more critical.
 The initial effects of mild dehydration in adults appear when the body has lost about 2% of it's total fluid.

 Some of these mild dehydration effects are often, but not limited to: